siryoussef/NixOS/README.md

  My NixOS config files, forked from librephoenix (thanks emmet!) & my old config files, with the intention of propably adding some improvements present in ZaneyOS (nothing about this part in done yet)

 # A Perfect OS (my moving target):

- well, Isn't that every nixos users target? , however I have some relatively static clearly defined goals :- 1- A libreOS (as much as possiple without harming other goals) with modularity in mind.
+ **well, Isn't that every nixos users target? , however I have some relatively static clearly defined goals** :-

+ 1- A libreOS (as much as possiple without harming other goals) with modularity in mind.

- 2- universal architecture & device compatibilty (cross platform) 3- security in resonably performant manner (much more secure than windows & much more performant than qubes ) 4- privacy : mainly by using alternative software
+ 2- universal architecture & device compatibilty (cross platform).

+ 3- security in resonably performant manner (much more secure than windows & much more performant than qubes ).

+ 4- privacy : mainly by using alternative software.

  5- universal app compatibilty (think VMs, distrobox, Waydroid & Wine ).
  ....
  Well I lied a little about the targets clarity, however the target gets clearer as we move on

 # Features
  1- full flatpak support, with declarative flatpaks.